makmoulsoufiane/Systeme-Management-Student/README.md

 # System-Management-Student
-our web application to manage student in schhool with framework django
+is a web application built with Django and Python for managing student records and learning  progress.
+The system provides tools for tracking student information and performance efficiently.